jay10prajapati/kwintl/README.md

 The project is divided into two main parts:

 1. Frontend: Built with React.js
-2. Backend: (Add information about the backend technology used)
+2. Backend: Built with FastAPI (Python)

 ## Setup Instructions